Pulmonary Critical Care Medicine Fellowship Curriculum

 • Foster strong community partnerships, collaborating with local healthcare organizations to address ongoing healthcare needs and improve patient outcomes.

 Boot Camp: The PCCM fellowship boot camp is designed to provide new fellows with essential knowledge, skills, and orientation to ensure a smooth transition into clinical and academic responsibilities.
-This intensive program focuses on core competencies required for success in the early months of fellowship.
+This intensive program focuses on core competencies required for success in the early weeks of fellowship.